burtscher/LC-framework/README.md

 LC supports both exhaustive search for the best algorithm in the search space as well as a genetic-algorithm-based search for cases where the exhaustive search would take too long.
 In addition, the user can optionally supply a regular expression to reduce the size of the search space.
 LC is able to search for the best algorithm based solely on compression ratio or based on both compression ratio and throughput.
 In the latter case, it outputs the Pareto front, that is, a set of algorithms that represent different compression-ratio versus speed tradeoffs.

 LC can run on and generate algorithms for CPUs and GPUs.
 The algorithms are deterministic and fully compatible, meaning the user may compress a file on either the CPU or GPU and decompress the resulting file on either the CPU or GPU.
 The CPU code is written in C++ and parallelized using OpenMP.
 The GPU code is written in CUDA.
+A HIP version is also included.
 Once a suitable algorithm has been found, the user can employ LC's code generator to produce a standalone compressor and decompressor for that algorithm that does not require the framework.

 LC includes an extensive library of components and preprocessors.
 Most of them support 1-, 2-, 4-, and 8-byte word sizes.
 Both libraries are user customizable and extensible, meaning users are able to add their own data transformations by following the API outlined in the tutorial.
 LC then includes the new transformations in its search for a good compression algorithm and can use them in the code generator.

 ### Lossy-Mode Features

 In addition to lossless algorithms, LC can also generate lossy algorithms for 32-bit single and 64-bit double-precision floating-point data.
 It supports absolute, relative, normalized absolute, and combined absolute & relative error bounds.
 Moreover, it guarantees that these point-wise error bounds are not violated by losslessly encoding any value that it cannot quantize within the provided error bound.
 It supports all floating-point values, including infinities, not-a-number (NaN), and denormals.
-Each quantizer provides two modes, one that replaces the lost bits by zeros and another that replaces them by random bits to minimize autocorrelation between the errors.
+Some of the quantizers provide two modes, one that replaces the lost bits by zeros and another that replaces them by random bits to minimize autocorrelation between the errors.

 ---